Instead Of A Vision Board, Create A Manifestation Altar

 On Day 4, we start to look forward in the context of our past.
 While creating a vision board is fun and productive, we think that a vision board you see every day, that you can easily change, and that is involved in your rituals will produce a much more meaningful connection with your intention.

-Look at your history map (from Day 2 of this challenge), and select items from your life during the times you want to be reminded of: whether they are meaningful, especially proud, even dark times when you were able to see the light.
+Look at your history map, and select items from your life during the times you want to be reminded of: whether they are meaningful, especially proud, even dark times when you were able to see the light.
 In a way, the altar is an abstract timeline of your life.
 Someone looking at it may not understand; only you will—that's part of what makes it so special.

 You can have one item on your altar or many.
 We don't advise going out and buying anything for your altar but rather using items you already have that are meaningful to you.
 Again, this is for you, so no matter how you go about it, the most important thing is that it's practical and that you'll actually use it.